OvermindDL1/overminddl1.github.io/posts/embedding-elm-in-phoenix.rst

 	$ cd my_server # Make sure to go in to the directory if you edit here

-Make sure to have it fetch and install dependencies to prepare the node files by answering ``Y`` to the question
+	Make sure to have it fetch and install dependencies to prepare the node files by answering ``Y`` to the ``Fetch and install dependencies?`` question.

 At this point it should also be good to set it up as a git repo, it is never too early to make your repository: